Blog

 Step 1: Define your financial goals

-Savings are easier to maintain when they have a clear purpose.
-Start by identifying what you’re saving for.
+Saving is often easier when it has a clear purpose.
+Start by identifying what you want to save for.

 Short-term (1–2 years)